IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ~~~

-# Apply an EWMA filter with a 2 RTT time constant, or at least 4/LOSS_RATE_THRESHOLD packets.
+# Apply an EWMA filter with a 2 RTT time constant
+# or at least 4/LOSS_RATE_THRESHOLD packets.
 alpha = min(LOSS_RATE_THRESHOLD / 4, mss / ref_wnd / 2)
 if (packet_is_lost)
   loss_rate = (1.0 - alpha) * loss_rate + alpha